manuelkiessling/manuel.kiessling.net/content/node-and-react-beginner-tutorial-part-3.md

 This is a correctly working application that does exactly what we want, but clearly this isn't an efficient implementation.
 What if we want to check a thousand values?
 Copy-and-paste isn't going to cut it in an efficient manner.

 Instead, we can turn our comparison logic into a code construct that can be re-used again and again without the need to spell the logic out repeatedly.
 The construct we need to create is a *function*, and we will do so in the upcoming, soon-to-be-released part four of this series.

+> ⚠️ Information about the release of the fourth part of this series will be published on [my Twitter account](https://twitter.com/manuelkiessling) and [my LinkedIn account](https://www.linkedin.com/in/manuelkiessling).
+Alternatively, send me an e-mail at [manuel@kiessling.net](mailto:manuel@kiessling.net), and I will drop you a line when part four has been published.